They have discovered, they say,

 My proteins, apparently also me,

 can fold, unfold, or consume.

 Originally published in The Beauty (Knopf, 2015); all rights reserved.
 Copyright © by Jane Hirshfield.
-Reprinted with the permission of the author.
+Used by permission of the author, all rights reserved.

 Jane Hirshfield is the author of eight collections of poetry, includingThe Beauty: Poems (Alfred A. Knopf, 2015), which was long listed for the National Book Award.
 She served as a Chancellor of the Academy of American Poets from 2012 to 2017.